-

 William D. Hamilton was in the coffin business, which he inherited from his father and built up into the National Casket Company, a titan in the death industry.
 North Avenue is the neighborhood line on city planning maps, so this house is in the Central Northside neighborhood by those standards; but socially it belongs to Allegheny West, and the Allegheny West site has a detailed history of 940 West North Avenue.

-Father Pitt does not know the architect.
-The style is best described as “eclectic,” but the Gothic windows upstairs give the house a slightly somber and funereal aspect.
+The architects were Alston & Heckert; the house was built in 1895 or shortly after.1 The style is best described as “eclectic,” but the Gothic windows upstairs give the house a slightly somber and funereal aspect.
 Since those two trees have been flourishing in front, it is impossible to get a view of the whole façade except in the winter.

 “Blue hour” pictures are very fashionable these days.
 Well, old Pa Pitt can do those too, if you really want them.